paul4forest/GFPM_output/docs/tutorial/load_clean.md

 Load a scenario in R and save it to .RDATA
 -----------------------------------------
+Beware that for compressed files, the internal folder in the zip archive should have the same name as the zip archive itself.

 * Input: Raw PELPS text files (.DAT) stored in a folder or .zip archive
 * Output: Raw data.frames stored in a .RDATA file